bateau84/openttd/README.md

 | debug | `null` | Set debug things. see openttd for debug options |

+### Networking ###
+By default docker does not expose the containers on your network.
+This you must do manually with `-p` parameter (see https://docs.docker.com/engine/reference/commandline/run/ for more detauls on -p).
+If your openttd config is set up to listen on port 3979 you need to map the container port to your machines network like so `-p 3979:3979` where the first reference is the container port and the second your machines port.

 ### Examples ###

+Run Openttd and expose the default ports.

     docker run -d -p 3979:3979/tcp -p 3979:3979/udp bateau/openttd:latest

-For random port assignment replace
+Run Openttd with random port assignment.

-    -p 3979:3979/tcp -p 3979:3979/udp

-with

-    -P
+    docker run -d -P bateau/openttd:latest

 Its set up to not load any games by default (new game) and it can be run without mounting a .openttd folder.
 However, if you want to save/load your games, mounting a .openttd folder is required.

+    docker run -v /path/to/your/.openttd:/home/openttd/.openttd -p 3979:3979/tcp -p 3979:3979/udp bateau/openttd:latest

 Set UID and GID of user in container to be the same as your user outside with seting env PUID and PGID.
 For example

-    -e PUID=1000 -e PGID=1000
+    docker run -e PUID=1000 -e PGID=1000 -v /path/to/your/.openttd:/home/openttd/.openttd -p 3979:3979/tcp -p 3979:3979/udp bateau/openttd:latest

 For other save games use (/home/openttd/.openttd/save/ is appended to savename when passed to openttd command)

-    -e "loadgame=true" -e "savename=game.sav"
+    docker run -e "loadgame=true" -e "savename=game.sav" -v /path/to/your/.openttd:/home/openttd/.openttd -p 3979:3979/tcp -p 3979:3979/udp bateau/openttd:latest

-Config files is located under /home/openttd/.openttd.
-To mount up your .openttd folder use

-   -v /path/to/your/.openttd:/home/openttd/.openttd

 For example to run server and load my savename game.sav:

-    docker run -d --name openttd -p 3979:3979/tcp -p 3979:3979/udp -v /home/<your_username>/.openttd:/home/openttd/.openttd -e PUID=<your_userid> -e PGID=<your_groupid> -e "loadgame=true" -e "savename=game.sav" bateau/openttd:latest
+    docker run -d -p 3979:3979/tcp -p 3979:3979/udp -v /home/<your_username>/.openttd:/home/openttd/.openttd -e PUID=<your_userid> -e PGID=<your_groupid> -e "loadgame=true" -e "savename=game.sav" bateau/openttd:latest

 ## Kubernetes ##